RPIQuantumComputing/QuantumCircuits/README.md

   8) cd source
   9) python DesignerGUI.py

-For deverlopers, one can access the local Jupyter notebook (development enviornment) by doing localhoast:8906/tree with Token appearing after running command #6.
+For deverlopers, one can access the local Jupyter notebook (development enviornment) by doing localhost:8906/tree with Token appearing after running command #6.
 Also, recommendation is to use XServer for Windows.

+Note, one can also use the provided Dockerfile explicitly.
+  1) docker build .
+  2) docker run --gpus all -it --DISPLAY=localhost:0 -p 8905:8905 -p 8906:8906

 # Install Instructions (for x86/x64 systems) [No Requirements]